Canon M50 vs Leica T

 It is notable that the M50 has a microphone port, which is missing on the T Typ 701.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
+Both the M50 and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
+The T Typ 701 was replaced by the Leica TL, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Leica T – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.